edisonX-sudo/MetaTraderAccountViewer/README.md

 Q&A:

 1.how 2 use Scriptable?
-open tha app, click on the "+" button on right-top, past the code from MetaTraderAccountViewer.js and rename it as MetaTraderAccountViewer.
+open Scriptable, click on the "+" button on right-top, past the code from MetaTraderAccountViewer.js and rename it as 'MetaTraderAccountViewer'.
-And press the Home panel.
+And return 2 the Home panel.
-Then add a widget of Scriptable at Home panel, select the script named as Scriptable.
+Then add a widget of Scriptable at Home panel, select the script named as MetaTraderAccountViewer.
 Done!

 2.what we do after signing up the metaapi?